 This is a 90-minute tech talk that I’ve given several years ago.

-Having seen that the patterns and practices I mentioned there still apply, I believe it’s still worthwhile to feature it here.
+Having seen that the patterns and practices I mentioned there still apply, I believe it’s still worthwhile to have it here.

 It’s one thing to create a sample RESTful API using Node.js (maybe utilizing the cluster module to distribute the load), but it’s quite another to horizontally scale your architecture to hundreds of thousands of concurrent connections while trying to ensure redundancy and high availability.